Sikorsky VH-92 Patriot

 The Sikorsky/Lockheed Martin VH-92 Patriot is an American helicopter operated in the United States Marine Corps' Marine One U.S. presidential transport fleet.
-It is a militarized variant of the Sikorsky S-92 and is larger than the former Marine One helicopters.
+It is a militarized variant of the Sikorsky S-92.

 Design and development

-Sikorsky entered the VH-92 variant of the S-92 into the VXX competition for U.S. presidential helicopter Marine One (replacing the Sikorsky VH-3D Sea King and VH-60N White Hawk), but lost to the Lockheed Martin VH-71 Kestrel.
+Sikorsky entered the VH-92 variant of the S-92 into the VXX competition in the early 2000s for the U.S. presidential helicopter Marine One, replacing the Sikorsky VH-3D Sea King and VH-60N White Hawk, but lost to the Lockheed Martin VH-71 Kestrel.
 However, the competition was restarted in 2010 due to ballooning VH-71 development costs, allowing Sikorsky to resubmit the VH-92 in April 2010.
 By mid-2013, all other aircraft manufacturers had dropped out of the contest, leaving only Sikorsky.

 On 7 May 2014, it was announced that the VH-92 had won the restarted VXX competition.
 In May 2014, Sikorsky was awarded a US$1.24 billion contract to produce the VH-92, which is outfitted with an executive interior and military mission support systems, including triple electrical power and redundant flight controls.
 Six of the variant, designated VH-92A, were ordered by the U.S. Navy for delivery in 2017.

-Production of a further 17 aircraft was planned to begin in 2020.
+Sikorsky expected the USN to eventually order 17 production aircraft, with the first of three orders for those aircraft coming by early 2019.
 The total FY2015 program cost is $4.718 billion for 23 helicopters, at an average cost of $205M per aircraft.
 In July 2016, the design passed its Critical Design Review, clearing it for production.